Kevin Bryant

 H. 3245 passed the Senate today with a unanimous vote.
-I offered an amendment that had common ground to other members that don’t have the convictions of life that I do.
+I offered an amendment that had common ground to other members that don’t have the fetalmonth9-183x189convictions of life that I do.
 The current bill required the mother to get her information from the abortion clinic.
 Those opposed to this bill had a problem with forcing the mother to drive far distances to the clinic, then have to return 24 hours later.
 The reasons I introduced this amendment was that I wanted to give the mother options of where she gets her information.
 She could go to the abortion clinic, her personal doctor, or crisis pregnancy centers.
 It is my hope that many mothers would visit a crisis pregnancy center.
 They will get loving scriptural council and assistance offered if she would like to keep her child.

 Here’s some bullet points of the bill: